PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

   message: 'An error occurred (INVALID_REQUEST_PAYLOAD)';
 }
 ```
-  same error if an error occurred in the network.
+Same error if an error occurred in the network.
 - If the user decline the proposal, the method fails with this error :
 ```typescript
 interface USER_REFUSED_OP {